-University of New Hampshire - The Department of Natural Resources at UNH offers a Bachelor's of Science in Forestry degree (B.S.F.), as well as a Master's degree in Natural Resources with an option in Forestry (M.S.).
+University of New Hampshire College of Life Sciences and Agriculture - UNH offers a Bachelor's of Science in Forestry degree (B.S.F.), as well as a Master's degree in Natural Resources with an option in Forestry (M.S.).
 Our goal is to provide students and professionals with the knowledge and skills necessary to become leaders in research, management, and conservation of the world's natural resources.

-State University of New York College of Environmental Science and Forestry - College of Environmental Science and Forestry.
-ESF's forestry program is science-based and values-driven.
+State University of New York College of Environmental Science and Forestry (ESF) - ESF's forestry program is science-based and values-driven.
 The integration of values and scientific facts characterize professions that are successful in democracies.
 ESF-trained foresters are able to integrate these two threads in America's complex society.

 Duke UniversityNicholas School of the Environment is one of the worlds premier graduate/professional schools for the interdisciplinary study of the environment, combining resources from the biological, physical and social sciences.
 It is headquartered in the state-of-the-art Levine Science Research Center on the Duke University campus.

 Haywood Community College offers Associates degree programs and online courses in forest management and fish and wildlife management.
 Located in the mountains of western NC, our programs are very hands on with lots of outdoor labs.
 Students participate in intercollegiate timbersports and get jobs after graduation!